ptarmiganlabs/butler-app-duplicator/README.md

 curl -X GET "http://localhost:8000/getTemplateList"
 ```

-Returns a HTTP 200 response, with a json structure such as
+Returns a HTTP 200 response, with a JSON structure such as

 ```json
 [{